I wasn’t always a good learner. I thought learning was all about the hours you put in. Then I discovered something that changed my life.

 Not only is this a wonderful method of learning but it’s also a window into a different way of thinking.
 Let me explain

-There are three steps to the Feynman Technique.
+There are four steps to the Feynman Technique.

 Step 1: Teach it to a child